WebHare/platform/doc/whfs-history.md

 In practice:
 - Saving (draft) a publishable but unpublished document will immediately apply its name and title to WHFS
   - This also ensures that a scheduled task publishing an unpublished draft does not need to rename at that moment.
-  - We will probably need UI to warn you about scheduling publication for a published
+  - We will probably need UI to warn you about scheduling publication for an already published file (especially with a draft open)
 - Publishing a document will apply the name and title to WHFS